toddmoy/node-based-zap-examples/README.md

 },
 ```

-## `parent_id`, `root_id`
+## `id`, `parent_id`, `root_id`

 It looks like these are used to define the execution path.
 Values are either `null` or an integer referencing a `step_id`.

 I think 0.2 intuits the dependency graph, which might be the reason we don't see these explicit keys.

-> [0.1 RFC](https://docs.google.com/document/d/1x7qSOrOUSsGOGIs5c0NoZpBVrgNySla3su-DK1wVbsI/edit#): _You can also see that there is no explicit graph here.
+> [0.1 RFC](https://docs.google.com/document/d/1x7qSOrOUSsGOGIs5c0NoZpBVrgNySla3su-DK1wVbsI/edit#): _ The id property is optional, and it can be user-defined.
+(Or defined by a tool like the editor.)
+There's no requirement to retrieve an id from the server for each task like there is with nodes in the current model ...
+You can also see that there is no explicit graph here.
 There is no children_ids or parent_id or similar pointer from one task to another.
 Instead, the data flow is implicit based on the nesting and the ordering characteristics determined by parent tasks._

 **Questions**